jcchuang2/DSC180B_GRID/index.md

     Figure 2
 </p>

 However, because the model heavily relies on the shadows, it can be easily fooled by shadows of palm trees and other objects.
-This can be seen in Figure 2 where the model incorrectly detects a fence line as a pole
+This can be seen in Figure 2 where the model incorrectly detects a fence line as a pole.

 <p align="center">